 As a business owner, you want to ensure the growth, success, and sustainability of your company.
-Your best ally in pursuit of these goals is your employees, and additional incentives can help reward key staff for their performance and encourage their ongoing efforts as you plan for the future.
+Your best ally in pursuit of these goals?
+Your staff.
+Motivating them with additional incentives like a nonqualified deferred compensation plan rewards high performers and encourages their ongoing efforts as you plan for the future.

 - A nonqualified deferred compensation plan is not your ordinary succession plan.
 Generally used as a retirement plan alternative, it can also function as a succession planning tool designed to reward past performance, attract and retain key employees, and/or supplement other retirement savings.

 - You can achieve two goals with one plan.
 A properly designed nonqualified deferred compensation plan allows you to accomplish two important goals: reward and retain your key executives and employees today and to make certain the succession of well-prepared leaders when you exit the business.
 A plan that keeps key team members in place means the business you have built can sustain its operations and success.
 If you participated in the plan throughout your career years, you may also see the financial benefits of the plan and the impact to you, your family, and the accomplishment of your retirement, philanthropic, and estate planning goals.
 Essentially, through the implementation of a nonqualified deferred compensation plan, you can create financial security for yourself and employees, while having peace of mind that the business you worked so hard to build will continue on.

 - Nonqualified deferred compensation plans provide distinct advantages.
 A great advantage of using a nonqualified deferred compensation as a component of your transition plan is that it allows for a continued stream of income through retirement — some plans are even designed to provide a payout for life — without the typical rules and constraints, such as plan limits.
 This means a plan payout can usually be tailored to fit your cash needs in retirement.
 And, depending on plan design, you might be eligible for significant FICA tax savings compared to continuing to receive salary.